hjake123/reactive/LATEST_CHANGELOG.md

-- Fixed a broken link in the Journal
+- Fixed a broken link in the Simplified Chinese translation (by ChuijkYahus)
-- Optimized KubeJS reaction event handling by adding a cache
-- (Integration) Prevented Quark's Sturdy Stone from falling due to motion salt gravity